 To aid in dissipation, ventilate the recreation vehicle by opening all windows and circulate the air with a fan.

 This label is located inside the vehicle near the entry door.
-The label should be left permanently affixed to the recreation vehicle.
+The label should be left permanently affixed manual for additional information. to the recreation vehicle.